-Robots.txt contains instructions for search engine bots.
+Robots.txt contains the instructions for search engine bots.

-If you do, it can dramatically hurt your SEO.
+And if you do, it can dramatically hurt your SEO.

-In this post, we will show you everything you need to know about it.
+This post has you covered.
+It will show you everything you need to know about it.

 Contents: